-The book value of the equity investments under banking book is Rs 446.44 million as per the regulatory scope of consolidation.
-The cumulative realised gain/(loss) arising from sale and liquidation of these securities in the reporting period is Nil.
-The equity investments of Rs 437.07 million is deducted from capital as per the Basel III regulations.
+The book value of the equity investments under banking book for quoted and unquoted equities is Rs 3,273.65 million and fair value (as per accounting) is Rs 3,018.61 million as per the regulatory scope of consolidation.
+RWA on this is Rs.
+2,174.66 million.
+The equity investments of Rs 437.07 million in Subsidiaries and Joint Ventures is deducted from capital as per the Basel III regulations.